 Roger Dubuis career started in a typical watchmaker's fashion - learning his craft at large manufactures, including Patek Philippe

-.
-Inspired by classics such as the Patek Philippe
+watch, inspired by classics such as the Patek Philippe

 It is understood that for each variant in the series, there were no more than 28 examples made.
 Each was chronometer-graded from the Besançon Observatory

 .
 One of the earlier pieces created by the legendary watchmaker, after establishing his own brand in 1995, these watches are becoming increasingly collectible.

 According to Mr Dubuis himself, he starting working on his first complication in the late 1980s - a perpetual calendar module with retrograde displays.
 For several years, Roger Dubuis